leonardo-couto/lambda-ec2-timer-switch/README.md

   Open the AWS Lambda console at https://console.aws.amazon.com/lambda/.

   If a welcome page appears, choose Get Started Now.
-If the Lambda: Function list page appears, choose Create a Lambda function.
+Else, choose Create a Lambda function.

   Choose Skip at the bottom of the Select blueprint pane.